AlmogBaku/AlmogBaku.github.io/_posts/2015-1-28-Thoughts-about-introductions-strategies-for-fundraising.md

 1. **You can't ask for too many favors** - you can only ask for one or two favours in a while; more than that and people might start to ignore you.
-2. **Your success too depends on luck**
+2. **Your success depends on luck**
 3. **You don't really know who can help you**
-4. **You losing patient, and start cold mailing** - TL;DR: cold mails are bad unless you are a well-known personality.
+4. **You losing patient, and start cold mailing** - TL;DR: cold mails are usually a bad idea, unless you are a celeb or something.

 ## Planning your strategy
-Planning your strategy can help you to gather more control over your process, and to create meaningful introductions.
+Planning your strategy can help you to gather more control over the process, and create meaningful introductions.

 When I started to write this blog post, I first mapped my connections in order to realize how I should act: